-Achushnet Company, the Fairhaven, Massachusetts, parent company that owns Titleist and Pinnacle, has used Pinnacle to provide accessible golf balls that focus on distance to help amateur and high handicap players.
+Achushnet Company, the Fairhaven, Massachusetts, parent company that owns Titleist and Pinnacle, has used Pinnacle to provide accessible golf balls that focus on distance to help amateur and high-handicap players.
 Together, Titleist and Pinnacle command a large share of the American golf ball market.

 The United States Golf Association (USGA) enacted standards for golf ball weight and size in January 1930, weight set at a maximum of 1.620 oz. with a diameter no less than 1.680 inches.
 The modern golf ball was born, and all the innovations to follow had to take those standards to heart.

-Building the Two-Part Ball
+Building the Two-Piece Ball

-The Pinnacle, one of the earliest two-part balls, featured a solid rubber core and a long-lasting thermoplastic resin cover, but complaints about the ball's hardness soon arose.
+The Pinnacle, one of the earliest two-piece balls, featured a solid rubber core and a long-lasting thermoplastic resin cover, but complaints about the ball's hardness soon arose.
 Although the Pinnacle proved popular from the start, the company went back to the drawing board to create a "softer-feel" ball without sacrificing distance.

-As Pinnacle, Titleist, and other golf-ball manufacturers brought out their two-part balls, the competition pushed further advancements in the technology.
+As Pinnacle, Titleist, and other golf-ball manufacturers brought out their two-piece balls, the competition pushed further advancements in the technology.
 When Spalding found that that a combination of zinc and petroleum polymer polybutadiene struck a better balance between the ball's bounce and firmness, competitors followed suit.